-Yet when the issue of support comes up there is a cataclysmic disconnected state of the exclusive relationship between that attitude of no interest-no support and the global economic state of poor ownership.
 There is also the prevailing myth that poverty is piety in revolution has led to a revolution lost to its own liberation mechanism, impractical and destined to fail.
 Revolution is a privilege for the well fed, who can focus their concerns beyond a hand-to-mouth existence, which can resist trinkets, and stay true to the mission beyond temptation.
 Therefore, from every angle and argument, If you not including economics in every solution from cultural, to social, to political; then you just talking slavery.

 Financial success means having the disposable income to commit to great public projects, which embed and enshrine liberation values.
 How then is the myth of a pauper revolutionary a legitimate image of revolution?
 Can it ever be a more authentic experience of struggle, when it fails to grasp the objectives of struggle—end of poverty (cultural, spiritually, and material)?
 Is it revolution when it tightens the shackles of slavery?
 (Shahadah)